Dental Clinic Resources

 Tools to keep dental mercury out of wastewater

-The District provides a variety of dental clinic training and resources on responsible amalgam management that area dental clinics can use to help minimize mercury pollution.
-The District also requires area clinics to report their amalgam-related activities annually.
+Madison Metropolitan Sewerage District requires area dental clinics to report their amalgam-related activities annually.
+We also provide a variety of dental clinic training and resources on responsible amalgam management that area clinics can use to help minimize mercury pollution.

 These resources help dental clinic staff learn about amalgam management requirements and practices to minimize pollution.
 The presentations are intended for those involved in handling and disposing of amalgam waste; they can be an introduction for staff new to amalgam management or a refresher for staff already experienced in working with amalgam.